top of page

 • You felt validated when you won that competition.

-For many musicians, the absence of those “proof points” leaves an overwhelming sense of emptiness.
-A voice starts whispering:
+What are you left with?
+For many musicians, the absence of these “proof points” creates an overwhelming sense of emptiness, leading to self-doubt.

 • “If no one is grading me, am I even good at this?”